MEET JANE RIGBY: DEPUTY PROJECT SCIENTIST FOR OPERATIONS

 Jane enjoys sharing the excitement of science with the public, and has given public talks about astronomy and space telescopes to large audiences at the Huntington Library in Pasadena, Ca. and TEDxMidAtlantic in Washington, DC.

-Jane lives in Silver Spring, MD with her wife Andrea.
 Outside of work, Jane's interests include sailing, windsurfing, cooking, and social justice.